Skip to content

-Rynek Główny or Main Market Square is the real heart of Krakow.
-Since ancient times it has been the central square, teeming with life at every hour, full of craft shops, good restaurants and cafes, and home to the most iconic monuments of the city.
+Rynek Główny, also known as the Main Market Square, is the true heart of Krakow.
+Since ancient times, it has served as the city’s central square, bustling with life at all hours, offering an array of craft shops, excellent restaurants, cozy cafes, and housing the most iconic monuments of the area.

 What you will find in this guide about Krakow’s Main Market Square: